 Automotive franchises offer valuable car-related products, repair services and valeting services.

-Typically previous experience in the motor servicing is encouraged however this is not a requirement, a franchise like Car Service City have said that they are looking for franchisees that have the personal attributes to become a successful business person, rather than someone with previous motor servicing experience.
-“Our current franchisees come from varied backgrounds, which include chartered accountants, MBA’s, former Marketing and Financial Directors,” it said on their website.
+Typically, previous experience in motor servicing is encouraged, however, this is not a requirement.
+A franchise like Car Service City has said that they are looking for franchisees that have the personal attributes to become a successful business person, rather than someone with previous motor servicing experience.
+“Our current franchisees come from varied backgrounds, which include chartered accountants, MBA’s, former Marketing and Financial Directors,” the website. states

 If you are considering being part of the big brands in franchising, here’s what you should consider: